 Just as The Apostle Paul said in 2nd Corinthians 5:8 “We are confident, I say, and would prefer to be away from the body and at home with the Lord” and as Jesus himself said in Mark 12:25 which states “When the dead rise, they will neither marry nor be given in marriage; they will be like the angels in heaven.”

 On the other hand though, if one was to have died before Christ having not known their forgiveness, redemption and reconciliation to The Father through Christ The Son, then it appears to me that their spirit would have went to be be in Hades (Sheol) but not being tormented in flames as often taught and suggested but perhaps even sleeping according to verses like Matthew 9:24 when Jesus said “Go away.
 The girl is not dead but asleep” or in John 11:11 when Jesus said “Our friend Lazarus has fallen asleep; but I am going there to wake him up.”
-Perhaps sleeping or awake in the sense of being held captive.

 Either awake and aware in Hades, asleep or doing both, I can not be sure, but as for what we do know… Christ was able to go there and preach to the spirits being held captive there (see 1st Peter 3:19) but having clearly seen scriptually that Hades (spiritually) and Gehenna (naturally) are not the same place, I could no longer see this place where the unredeemed departed spirits go as the same place where pagans sacrificed children, that Jerusalem burned their garbage or where mosaic law breakers and eventually millions of Jewish people and their priesthood ended up being burned by Rome in 70 A.D. in the end of that age (Gehenna).